research-reuse/PISA/README.md

 While we have tried to change as little as possible, there were things that needed to be fixed in order to have the project run in [MyBinder](https://mybinder.org/).
 A folder called [binder](https://github.com/research-reuse/PISA/tree/master/binder) was added to hold the files required for the MyBinder implementation.
 These are the configuration files that allow the [PISA Jupyter notebook file] (https://github.com/research-reuse/PISA/tree/master/pisa_basic/notebooks) to be packaged as a container file.
 The first file `requirements.txt` is a dependencies file, listing all of the Python modules that are required to run the code.
 The second file `runtime.txt` specifies which Python version was used to write the code.

-In addition, there is an error in the 10th code cell of the [pisa_project_part1.ipynb](https://github.com/research-reuse/PISA/tree/master/pisa_basic/notebooks).
-This error has something to do with [numpy](https://numpy.org/) and floats, but it's not something that we've been able to fix.
+~~In addition, there is an error in the 10th code cell of the [pisa_project_part1.ipynb](https://github.com/research-reuse/PISA/tree/master/pisa_basic/notebooks).
+This error has something to do with [numpy](https://numpy.org/) and floats, but it's not something that we've been able to fix.~~

+This error has been fixed.

 ### Notes on Dependencies